snehasadap/x264-encoder/README.md

    ./VideoEncoder your-video-file.mov
    ```

-    Please specify the directory of your `.mov` file, it should look something like this: `\users\your-username\directory\your-video-file.mov`.
+    Please specify the directory of your `.mov` file, it should look something like this: `\Users\your-username\directory\your-video-file.mov`.

 ## Resources
 https://trac.ffmpeg.org/wiki/Encode/H.264